Murder of Michelle Gardner-Quinn: Assailant

 In addition to being the person who last saw Gardner-Quinn, Rooney was reportedly seen with cuts on his hands when he stopped at a business in Winooski several days later.
 On October 25, police announced that they had charged Rooney with aggravated homicide in the death of Gardner-Quinn.
-He pled not guilty.
+He pleaded not guilty.

 At a press meeting, Rooney's lawyer accidentally revealed confidential information about DNA evidence, which resulted in the trial going under lock-and-key.

-On May 22, 2008, Brian Rooney was convicted of aggravated murder in Rutland, Vermont, by a 12-member jury.
+On May 22, 2008, Rooney was convicted of aggravated murder by a 12-member jury.
 Rooney's guilt was based largely on the strength of DNA evidence taken from semen found inside Quinn's body, while his lawyer argued that "two nanograms of sperm" handled by a forensic lab with a history of sloppy work was not sufficient to convict.

 Sentence and appeal

 On October 17, 2008, Rooney was sentenced to life imprisonment without the possibility of parole (under Vermont law, the only available sentence for aggravated murder).
 Judge Michael Kupersmith admonished him, stating that: "You are the lowest of the low."
 Rooney expressed condolences to Quinn's family but maintained he is innocent.

-Rooney's lawyer, David Sleigh argued that he should be acquitted outright because the State failed to prove that Gardner-Quinn's death occurred at the time of her rape, which is a requirement for the crime of aggravated murder with which he was charged.
+Rooney's lawyer, David Sleigh, argued that he should be acquitted outright because the State failed to prove that Gardner-Quinn's death occurred at the time of her rape, which is a requirement for the crime of aggravated murder with which he was charged.
 In February 2011, the Vermont Supreme Court ruled that Rooney's trial was carried out appropriately.
-As voted in a 3-2 decision, Rooney's sentence of life in prison without parole will stand.
+As voted in a 3–2 decision, Rooney's sentence of life in prison without parole was affirmed.

-The Vermont Department of Corrections houses a portion of their inmates in out-of-state institutions.
-Rooney is currently housed at the Lee Adjustment Center in Beattyville, Kentucky.
-His inmate identification number is 18539.
+As of November 2023, per the Vermont Department of Corrections, Rooney is incarcerated at Southern State Correctional Facility in Springfield, Vermont.